Easy Air Fryer Chicken Meatballs

 How to make chicken meatballs in your air fryer

-If you’re a busy person (who isn’t?) you’ll love that all of the flavours in these particular Greek meatballs are in powder form – apart from the lemon zest of course.
+If you’re a busy person (who isn’t?) you’ll love that all of the flavors in these particular Greek meatballs are in powder form – apart from the lemon zest of course.
 I also use shop/store bought breadcrumbs such as panko crumbs so there’s no blitzing of bread either.

 Throw in the air fryer and a couple of easy sides (see ideas below!) and you have one very simple Mediterranean themed dinner idea.
 In a few very simple steps: